minetest-mods/mesecons/README.md

 Or maybe a [comprehensive reference](http://mesecons.net/items.html) is your style?

 An overview for the very newest of new beginners?
 How does [this one](http://uberi.mesecons.net/projects/MeseconsBasics/index.html) look?

+There is also a [wiki page](https://wiki.minetest.net/Mods/Mesecons) dedicated to this mod.

 Want to get more into building?
 Why not check out the [Mesecons Laboratory](http://uberi.mesecons.net/), a website dedicated to advanced Mesecons builders?